18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 it very easy to provide a temporary public URL that points to your computer's localhost.

-You need not immediately abandon your javascript just because you have chosen to have a durable data store on a server.
+You need not immediately abandon your JavaScript just because you have chosen to have a durable data store on a server.
 Merely use Flask or Sinatra only to implement the API that you have already mocked to provide basic create-read-update-delete functionality.
 If you have used